CathyBreton/Genomic_Evolution/Musa_NGS_Suite/README.md

 ## Workflow - Molecular karyotype analysis

 SNP variants can be assigned to the ancestral genomes in order to plot the genome allele coverage ratio.
-The method has been developed within the VCFHunter software VCFHunter, https://github.com/SouthGreenPlatform/VcfHunter  and can be used with the following procedure.
+The method has been developed within the VCFHunter software, https://github.com/SouthGreenPlatform/VcfHunter and can be used with the following procedure

 ![workflow](github2.png)